UK to host "human challenge" trials for COVID-19 vaccines - FT | Health

 UK to host "human challenge" trials for COVID-19 vaccines - FT

-Britain will host clinical trials where volunteers are deliberately infected with the new coronavirus to test the effectiveness of vaccine candidates, the Financial Times reported on Wednesday, citing people involved in the project.
+Britain is planning to host clinical trials where volunteers are deliberately infected with the new coronavirus to test the effectiveness of vaccine candidates, the Financial Times reported on Wednesday, citing people involved in the project.

 The FT report said that volunteers would first be inoculated with a vaccine and later receive a challenge dose of the coronavirus.
 It did not name the vaccines that would be assessed in the project.
-British drugmaker AstraZeneca, whose experimental COVID-19 vaccine being developed with the University of Oxford is leading the race, told Reuters that it was not involved in the programme.
+British drugmaker AstraZeneca, and French firm Sanofi both told Reuters that their vaccine candidates were not involved in the programme.

-French firm Sanofi also told Reuters it was not part of the initiative.
-Imperial College, which is developing its own coronavirus vaccine and is the academic partner of the programme, did not immediately respond to a request for comment.

 ALSO READ